college students

 • They are work-related qualifications aimed at students aged 16+

-• Available in several work-related subjects including health and social care, media and sport
+• Available in several work-related subjects including health and social care, digital media and sport

 • Assessment is through internal and external assessment including coursework assignments to build up a portfolio of evidence

-• OCR Level 3 Cambridge Technicals can lead on to higher education (degree) courses
+• Level 3 Cambridge Technicals and Cambridge Advanced Nationals can lead on to higher education (degree) courses as well as employment

-• Find out more about these qualifications here.
+• Read more about these qualifications on the Cambridge OCR website

 Job-related qualifications (Levels 1, 2 and 3)